What is Adderall?

 Adderall Abuse and Addiction Treatments

 Adderall addiction treatment centers like ours focus on treating the problem at its source.
 Treating only the symptoms instead of the root causes will leave the door open for future battles with addiction.
-Effective addiction treatment starts here, with supervised detox.
+Our residential drug treatment center offers effective addiction treatment with supervised detox.

 From there, we will help you determine if inpatient or outpatient care will better suit your unique addiction, symptoms, and needs.
 In both settings, we offer proven addiction treatments, including behavioral therapies and peer support groups.